Tyumenskaya oblastʹ segodnya: History

 Tyumenskaya oblast' segodnya began as a project of a group of journalists and was published by State Unitary Enterprise "Tyumen Regional News Agency" (GUP TO "TRIA").
 Socio-political tabloid was established on 26 October 1998.
 Victor Gorbachev was appointed as an executive director and editor in chief.
 Certificate of state registration was received on 29 October 1998 and on the next day the newspaper was delivered to the retailers and subscribers.
 In 1998 the newspaper was published 3 times a week and since 1 January 1999 has become daily newspaper.

 In July 2001 the new enterprise – State Organisation GU"Tyumenskaya Pravda segodnya" (Russian: Тюменская правда сегодня, lit: The Tyumen Truth Today) has been built up.
 The Founder of the company was Information Policy Department of the Tyumen Region.
 On 7 February 2002 Alexander Skorbenko was appointed as a director and editor in chief.

 By the order of the governor - Sergey Sobyanin and the director of Information Policy Department of the Tyumen Region – Alexander Novopashin State Organisation of the Tyumen Region GU TO"Tyumenskaya Pravda segodnya" was renamed into State Organisation of the Tyumen Region "Tyumenskaya oblast' segodnya".
 In February 2005, the company was reordered in ANO (autonomous non-commercial organization) "Tyumenskaya oblast' segonya".
 In 2006 the trademark on the company logo was registered in National Registry of trademarks and service marks of the Russian Federation.

 The total design has been changed several times.
 Since 2007 four-color process has been applied in newspaper printing.

 The company is a member of Guild of publishers, distributors of the press product and Association of the publishers and distributors "Tyumen press".
 In 2005 the newspaper "Tyumenskaya oblast' segodnya" became the top-selling newspaper in Tyumen Region.
 In April 2009, the company made a contract with non-profit partnership "National mass-market service" (Moscow) to carry out independent expert examination and certify edition.

 Since 1998 the company has overcome many difficulties: the structure, name and design of the company have been changed, the circulation has grown since 5 thousand copies in 1999 to 64 thousand copies of daily edition and 16 thousand copies of Thursday edition.

-By its history "Tyumenskaya oblast' segodnya" demonstrates and proves that printed matter is high-effective way of providing information.
+By its history "Tyumenskaya oblast' segodnya" demonstrates and proved that printed matter is an effective way of providing information.
 By combining of modern ways of working and keeping faith to traditions of classical journalism, the newspaper is regarded as one of the most respective regional tabloid and is well known at the territory of Russian Federation.